jbcodeforce/jbcodeforce.github.io/docs/coding/git.md

 git branch -rd origin/registration
 ```

-Commit is done on the current checked out branch.
+Commits are done on the current checked out branch.
 If by any bad chance you have committed changes to the wrong branch, create the new branch, reset the master branch back to before these commits, then switch to the new branch and then commit:

 ```sh
 git reset abc5b0de1 --hard